 B. No. Notaries may not provide unattached Notary certificates to anyone else.

-ANSWER: B. Notaries are not allowed to do this because you have no way of knowing if someone will alter or falsify information on the certificate once it’s out of your control.
+Answer: B. Notaries are not allowed to do this because you have no way of knowing if someone will alter or falsify information on the certificate once it’s out of your control.
 Agreeing to this request could potentially result in you losing your Notary commission, paying large sums of damages in a lawsuit, or even criminal charges if the unattached certificates are used to commit fraud.
 Only the Notary should attach separate Notary certificate wording to a document during a notarization or make any corrections to the certificate wording.
 Also, some states (such as California and Florida) prohibit making any corrections to Notary certificate wording after the document has been notarized.

-David Thun is the Assistant Managing Editor at the National Notary Association.
+David Thun is the Editorial Manager at the National Notary Association.

 Related Articles: